gregberns/Model-Based-Agent-Evaluation/README.md

 By having the agent operate on the virtual model first, we can validate its ability to follow instructions and solve problems correctly.
 It's a way to test and refine the agent's reasoning in a safe, repeatable environment.

-> Think of this as a simulation framework where virtual plugins serve as the "wind tunnel" for testing AI orchestration systems before they encounter real-world complexity.
+> Think of this as a simulation framework where prompts (Playbooks) are placed in a "wind tunnel" for testing AI orchestration systems before they encounter real-world complexity.

 This approach builds confidence.
-When we finally deploy the agent to operate on a real plugin, we have already validated that it can follow the playbook and achieve the desired outcome.
+When we finally deploy the agent to production, we have already validated that it can follow the playbook and achieve the desired outcome.

 ### How It Works: From Model to Automated Workflow

 The following example breaks down a complex bug fix into distinct steps.
-Each step can be individually tested and validated using a dedicated playbook, and then composed into a larger, automated workflow for an agent to execute.
+Each step can be individually tested and validated using a dedicated playbook.
+Those steps can be composed into a larger automated workflow for an agent to execute.
 This approach ensures that even a frontier model, which might otherwise deviate from conventions, follows a precise, engineered process.

 1.  **Ingest and Prioritize the Error**: A playbook instructs the agent to query a monitoring tool (like DataDog) for active production issues.
 The agent chooses a high-priority error and gathers the necessary context: the software version, stack trace, and logs.